amass3/Coding-Challenges/README.md

 # Coding Challenges
-codesignal and hackerank Challenges my journey to become a better programmer by practice on these two platforms.
+codesignal and hackerank Challenges.
+My journey to become a better programmer by practice on these two platforms.